inveniosoftware/docs-invenio-rdm/docs/features/ux.md

 ![Creator dialog.](imgs/affiliations.png)

-Our auto-completion serves not only to make it easier for users, but also to ensure we obtain high-quality metadata and it can link to authority records.
+Our auto-completion makes it easier for users to deposit, but also ensures we obtain high-quality metadata.
+It can even be linked to authority records.

 **Licenses**